PENNSYLVANIA PERSONAL INJURY LAWYERS

 Wrongful Death Attorneys in York, PA

-After the unspeakably painful loss of a loved one, you may find yourself with many questions you shouldn’t have to be wrestling with, questions like, Why did this happen?
-Could this have been prevented?
-Why wasn't it?
-Who is responsible for my loved one's death, and how am I going to pay for the outstanding medical costs, for the funeral, or for my family’s ongoing bills?
+After the unspeakably painful loss of a loved one, you may find yourself facing questions no one should have to confront: why did this happen?
+Could it have been prevented?
+Who is responsible, and how will I cover the medical bills, funeral costs, or my family’s ongoing expenses?

-If the loss of your loved one has been compounded by the tragic knowledge that their fatal accident was preventable, you deserve justice.
-You deserve a legal team by your side who can help you get answers, hold the liable party or parties accountable, and recover the full and fair compensation you and your family need to navigate the aftermath of this tragedy.
+When you learn your loved one’s death was preventable, the grief becomes heavier—and you deserve justice.
+You deserve a legal team that will help you get answers, hold the responsible party accountable, and pursue the full and fair compensation your family needs to move through the aftermath of this tragedy.

-At Handler, Henning & Rosenberg LLC, we want to free up your time and resources so that while we work on recovering compensation for you, you’re able to find closure, grieve, and start moving forward.
-Our team offers compassionate, personalized legal support.
-We're here to help you during this incredibly difficult time.
+At Handler, Henning & Rosenberg LLC, we work to free your time and resources so that while we pursue compensation, you can grieve, find closure, and begin moving forward.
+Our team provides compassionate, personalized legal support from a wrongful death attorney in York who understands the community and the courts.
+We’re here to help during this incredibly difficult time.

-To find out more about how we might be able to help, call (717) 775-6983 today to request your free consultation with a wrongful death lawyer in York.
+To learn how we can help, call (717) 775-6983 today to request your free consultation with a York wrongful death lawyer from Handler, Henning & Rosenberg LLC.

 Who Can File a Wrongful Death Claim in Pennsylvania?

-In many states, the deceased person’s surviving children, spouse, or parents can file a wrongful death claim.
-But, in Pennsylvania, the personal representative of the deceased's estate must be the one to file a wrongful death lawsuit.
-The personal representative (also called the “executor”) of the deceased's estate is someone either explicitly named in a will or appointed by the court to handle the deceased's estate after their passing.
+In many states, a surviving spouse, child, or parent can file a wrongful death claim.
+In Pennsylvania, however, the personal representative of the deceased’s estate must file the lawsuit.
+The personal representative—sometimes called the “executor”—is either named in the decedent’s will or appointed by the court.

 Types of Compensation in Pennsylvania Wrongful Death Claims

-• A personal representative could sue for administrative costs related to the death, such as funeral expenses or the costs associated with administering the estate.
+• A personal representative may recover administrative costs related to the death, including funeral expenses and estate administration.

-• A surviving child’s compensation might include damages for loss of inheritance, loss of moral upbringing, loss of parental guidance, and loss of tutelage.
+• A surviving child may recover damages for loss of inheritance, loss of moral upbringing, loss of parental guidance, and loss of tutelage.

 Survival Actions in York, PA